About the Journal

 The Editorial Board adheres to the recommendations by the Committee on Publication Ethics (COPE) set for editors, reviewers and authors.

 The Editorial Board has approved the requirements for authors (see Submissions / Author Guidelines), which are followed by the journal’s scientific editor, editor-in-chief and reviewers.

 The author is required to register on the Website of the journal Parliamentary Studies here.
 It will allow loading the paper.
 When registering, it is important to indicate the correct e-mail, at which the author will be notified about the reviewers’ final decision.

 History of the journal

-On 14 May 2004, an interinstitutional decision on establishing a research journal devoted to investigating parliamentarianism was signed by chief executives of five research institutions in Vilnius: the Institute of the Lithuanian Language, the Institute of the History of Lithuania, the National Library of Lithuania, the Vilnius Pedagogical Institute (later on renamed into the Lithuanian University of Educational Sciences) and the Lithuanian University of Law (Mykolas Riomeris University).
-Such a decision was predetermined by a round-table discussion between scholars and politicians which had been arranged at the Seimas some time earlier.
+In February 2004, a round-table discussion of researchers and politicians on the lack of parliamentary research related to historical and topical issues held at the Seimas put forward an idea of a specialised journal.
+On 14 May 2004, an interinstitutional decision on establishing a research journal devoted to investigating parliamentarism was signed by chief executives of five research institutions in Vilnius: the Institute of the Lithuanian Language, the Lithuanian Institute of History, the National Library of Lithuania, the Vilnius Pedagogical Institute (later on renamed into the Lithuanian University of Educational Sciences) and the Lithuanian University of Law (later renamed into Mykolas Romeris University).
 This document was approved by the Board of the Seimas of the Republic of Lithuania (discussed on 22/06/2004).
-Politicians recommended to publish the journal at the National Library in order to make it immune from any political influence.
+Politicians recommended that the journal be published by the National Library (though the first issue had been published by the publishers Valstybės žinios) in order to make it immune from any political influence.

-Since the beginning of its publication (the first issue appeared in June 2004) the journal has been issued in two versions: electronic and printed.
+Since the very beginning of its publication (the first issue appeared in June 2004), the journal has been issued in two versions: electronic and printed.
 The electronic format was renewed in January 2021.